Solved! The Great Debate on Using Salt to Kill Weeds

 Thankfully, there’s no real safety issue for gardeners using salt to kill weeds.
 Mix a ratio of three parts water to one part salt, and apply it to the base of the offending weed using a funnel.
 You can increase the amount of salt incrementally each day until you start seeing the effects of salt on the target plant.

 Putting salt into garden beds or lawns can create barren areas for years, and affect any surrounding vegetation too.
-Instead, we advise gardeners using salt as a weed killer to apply it in areas where the long-term health of the soil is not as important as it is in growing areas.
+Instead, we advise gardeners using salt as a natural weed killer to apply it in areas where the long-term health of the soil is not as important as it is in growing areas.
 For example, it can be effective at addressing weeds in driveway cracks, gravel pads or walkways, on patios, between pavers, and other home spaces where other plants do not need to grow.
 In these areas, you can be more aggressive, using a ratio of three parts salt to one part water.

 Manual tools are the best option for eco-friendly weeding.